bromsk/BayesInPython/docs/04-NonlinearInR.md

          SamplingDate = ymd(SamplingDate)
          )  %>%
   mutate(mothsperday = nYSB / DaysOfCatch, # standardize the counts
-         # TreatmentF = factor(Treatment), # if we need to fix levels in non-alpha order.
-Excluded/commented out here for simplicity
          SamplingDateC = as.character(SamplingDate))

 ## data manipulation that was not included in previous R chapter: